World Camp

 he has taught at the major camps throughout the U.S. as well as in Asia, Europe, Australia and South America.

-He is the founder and artistic director of award winning Collage Dance Ensembe of Boston.
+He is the founder and artistic director of award winning Collage Dance Ensemble of Boston.

 His college major was music.
 Ahmet's fascination with dance and music led him to conduct scholarly research